Management and Organization (MOR)

 562 Strategic Choice and Valuation Analysis (3) Advanced strategic planning using tools of scenario development and activity valuation for assessing market entry, expansion and business portfolio configuration.
 Exercises, cases and project.

 565 Alliances and Cooperative Strategy (3) Essential issues and problems of cooperative strategy.
 Recognize and evaluate collaborative opportunities to develop and assess an overall cooperative strategy.
 Readings, cases and group project.

-566 Sustainability and Competitive Advantage (3) Explores the impact of environmental sustainability concerns on business.
+566 Sustainability and Competitive Advantage (1.5 or 3) Explores the impact of environmental sustainability concerns on business.
 Reviews the forces driving change and business's strategic responses in various industries.

 567 Interpersonal Influence and Power (3) Emphasizes legitimate and effective use of power to resolve conflicts and mobilize action through understanding the talent and self-interest of people involved in decision-making.
 Readings and cases.